kaloyanvi/API_Visualization_SDE/README.md

 # Students commit input - Software Development

 This repository focuses on getting data from the repositories of students who are following Software Development course at the TU/e.
-The scraped data is used to make a visualization dashboard with JavaScript's D3 library, which can be found in an ObserveableHQ notebook here: NOT INCLUDED FOR NOW
+The scraped data is used to make a visualization dashboard with JavaScript's D3 library, which can be found in an ObserveableHQ notebook here: https://observablehq.com/d/2eccff7de8a6b7e1

 ## Setup